-A licensee shall do the following:
+(1)A licensee shall do the following:

-(1) secure the unit, the console, the console keys, and the treatment room when not in use or unattended;
+(A) secure the unit, the console, the console keys, and the treatment room when not in use or unattended;

-(2) permit only individuals approved by the authorized user, RSO, or authorized medical physicist to be present in the treatment room during treatment with the sealed source(s);
+(B) permit only individuals approved by the authorized user, RSO, or authorized medical physicist to be present in the treatment room during treatment with the sealed source(s);

-(3) prevent dual operation of more than one radiation producing device in a treatment room if applicable;
+(C) prevent dual operation of more than one radiation producing device in a treatment room if applicable; and

-(4) develop, implement, and maintain written procedures for responding to an abnormal situation when the operator is unable to place the sealed source(s) in the shielded position, or remove the patient or human research subject from the radiation field with controls from outside the treatment room.
-The procedures shall include the following and shall be physically located at the unit console:
+(D) develop, implement, and maintain written procedures for responding to an abnormal situation when the operator is unable to place the sealed source(s) in the shielded position, or remove the patient or human research subject from the radiation field with controls from outside the treatment room.
+The procedures shall include the following :

-(A) instructions for responding to equipment failures and the names of the individuals responsible for implementing corrective actions;
+(i) instructions for responding to equipment failures and the names of the individuals responsible for implementing corrective actions;

-(B) the process for restricting access to and posting of the treatment area to minimize the risk of inadvertent exposure; and
+(ii) the process for restricting access to and posting of the treatment area to minimize the risk of inadvertent exposure; and

-(C) the names and telephone numbers of the authorized users, the authorized medical physicist, and the RSO to be contacted if the unit or console operates abnormally;
+(iii) the names and telephone numbers of the authorized users, the authorized medical physicist, and the RSO to be contacted if the unit or console operates abnormally;

+(2) A copy of the procedures required by paragraph (1)(D) of this subsection must be physically located at the unit console.

-(5) post instructions at the unit console to inform the operator of the following:
+(3) The licensee shall post instructions at the unit console to inform the operator of the following:

-(A) the location of the procedures required by paragraph (4) of this subsection; and
+(A) the location of the procedures required by paragraph (1)(D) of this subsection; and

-(B) the names and telephone numbers of the authorized users, the authorized medical physicist, and the RSO to be contacted if the unit or console operates abnormally ;
+(B) the names and telephone numbers of the authorized users, the authorized medical physicist, and the RSO to be contacted if the unit or console operates abnormally.

+(4) Before the first use for patient treatment of a new unit or an existing unit with a manufacturer upgrade that affects the operation and safety of the unit:

+(A) a licensee shall ensure that vendor operational and safety training is provided to all individuals who will operate the unit.
+The vendor operational and safety training must be provided by the device manufacturer or by an individual certified by the device manufacturer to provide the operational and safety training.

-(6) provide instruction initially and at least annually, to all individuals who operate the unit, as appropriate to the individual's assigned duties, to include:
+(B) a licensee shall provide operational and safety instructions initially and at least annually, to all individuals who operate the unit at the facility, as appropriate to the individual's assigned duties, to include:

-(A) procedures identified in paragraph (4) of this subsection; and
+(i) procedures identified in paragraph (1)(D) of this subsection; and

-(B) operating procedures for the unit ;
+(ii) operating procedures for the unit.

-(7) ensure that operators, authorized medical physicists, and authorized users participate in drills of the emergency procedures, initially and at least annually; and
+(5) A licensee shall ensure that operators, authorized medical physicists, and authorized users participate in drills of the emergency procedures, initially and at least annually; and

+(6) A licensee shall maintain records of the procedures required by paragraphs (1)(D) and (4)(B)(ii) of this subsection in accordance with subsection (xxx) of this section for inspection by the department.

-(8) maintain records of individuals receiving instruction and participating in drills required by paragraphs (6) and (7) of this subsection in accordance with subsection (www) of this section for inspection by the agency.
+(7) A licensee shall maintain records of individuals receiving instruction and participating in drills required by paragraphs (4) and (5) of this subsection in accordance with subsection (xxx) of this section for inspection by the department .
 The record shall include the following:

 (A) a list of the topics covered;